Fashion retailer Joules warns of profit hit due to lower holiday sales

-Jan 10 (Reuters) - Fashion retailer Joules Group Plc warned on Friday that its 2020 profit was likely to be largely below market expectations as online retail sales took a hit from shortage of stocks during the Christmas period.
+(Reuters) - Fashion retailer Joules Group Plc (JOUL.L) warned on Friday that its 2020 profit was likely to be largely below market expectations as online retail sales took a hit from shortage of stocks during the Christmas period.

 Joules said costs in the fiscal second-half could rise as a result of US-China tariffs, which it expects to continue into next year.